hoshauch/tuchverdreher-in/README.md

 | -   	    | GND (M)  	|

 ### Software
-Change the WIFI Settings in arduino\wemosd1mini_tcm2208_nema17.ino Deploy arduino\wemosd1mini_tcm2208_nema17.ino to a Wemos D1 Mini or similar device.
+Change the WIFI Settings and stepsPerRevolution in arduino\wemosd1mini_tcm2208_nema17.ino Deploy arduino\wemosd1mini_tcm2208_nema17.ino to a Wemos D1 Mini or similar device.

 You can control the device via HTTP_GET like 'http://192.168.84.34/Stop'